Dog Meat Restaurant In Vietnam Closes After 20 Years; Owner’s Guilt Causes Him To Leave The Trade

 “We hope our Vietnamese Models for Change program will become a key component of Vietnam’s strategy to provide alternative, economically viable livelihoods for those like Mr. Cuong who are dependent on the trade, and that the program will serve as a practical complement to legislative and regulatory reform,” continued Tham.

 Mr. Cuong, who took over the restaurant nine years ago, said the guilt of killing dogs led him to leave the trade.
 He now looks forward to a peaceful business with a clear conscience.
-On his final day of business, HSI rescued 16 remaining dogs, who were in poor condition, including having matted fur and infected eyes.
-They are now receiving veterinary care and will be assessed for adoption.
+On his final day of business, HSI rescued 16 remaining dogs who were in poor condition with matted fur and infected eyes; they are now receiving veterinary care and will be assessed for adoption.

 “These dogs were clearly terrified when we found them.
 They’ve been through an ordeal and came close to death for the dog meat trade, but thankfully, we got them out just in time,” continued Tham.
 “For these dogs, the dog meat trade is over and no more dogs will ever suffer and die at this facility again.
 But for the millions of other dogs for whom the suffering continues across Vietnam, and the millions of citizens whose health is put at-risk from the spread of rabies and other diseases, we will continue to campaign to end this cruel and dangerous trade.”